cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ## Step 7 - Classifying and fine-tuning with an SVM classifier

 In this section we will use the `libsvm` classifier in Weka.
-Another flavor of the SVM classifier, called `SMO`, is also avaialble in Weka.
-Since the assignment asked for `SVM` in genearal, we will stick with the regular SVM classifier here.
+Another flavor of the SVM classifier, called `SMO`, is also available in Weka.
+Since the assignment asked for `SVM` in general, we will stick with the regular SVM classifier here.

 The same concepts of [preserving the test dataset](#preserving-the-test-dataset)